A bilevel approach for compensation and routing decisions in last-mile delivery: Solution approach

 \subsection{Separation procedures}

 In this section, we describe the separation procedures we use to dynamically detect violated value function constraints in the single-level reformulations presented in Section~\ref{sec:formulations}.
-Indeed, we notice that these constraints are exponentially many and \NP-hard to separate, as they require finding an optimal PTP solution, corresponding to an optimal follower response for a given assignment $x$ of the leader.
-Concerning the formulations with the $z$ variables, we notice that there is an exponential number of constraints of type~\eqref{eq:routing_single-valuefunction} in $(\mathsf{BPFM})$, and of type~\eqref{eq:pricing1_single-valuefunction} and~\eqref{eq:pricing2_single-valuefunction} in $(\mathsf{BPMD})$ and $(\mathsf{BPMD_d})$.
-In the formulations obtained by projecting out the $z$ variables, not only constraints~\eqref{eq:routing-proj-cuts} in $(\mathsf{BPFM\text{-}z})$, \eqref{eq:pricing1-proj-valuefunction} in $(\mathsf{BPMD\text{-}z})$, and \eqref{eq:pricing2-proj-valuefunction} in $(\mathsf{BPMD_d\text{-}z})$ are exponential in number, but also the no-good constraints~\eqref{eq:nogood-routing}, and \eqref{eq:pricing2-proj-gamma}, respectively.
+Indeed, we notice that these constraints are exponentially many and \NP-hard to separate, as they require finding an optimal PTP solution, corresponding to an optimal follower response for a given assignment ${y}$ of the leader.
+As for the formulation with the no-good cuts, these constraints themselves (i.e., constraints~\eqref{eq:BPFM2:nogood} in $(\mathsf{BPFM'})$ and the corresponding ones in $(\mathsf{BPMD'})$) need to be separated by solving a PTP for each carrier.
+Concerning the formulations with the ${z}$ variables, we notice that there is an exponential number of constraints of type~\eqref{eq:routing_single-valuefunction} in $(\mathsf{BPFM})$, and of type~\eqref{eq:pricing1_single-valuefunction} and~\eqref{eq:pricing2_single-valuefunction} in $(\mathsf{BPMD})$ and $(\mathsf{BPMD_d})$.
+In the formulations obtained by projecting out the ${z}$ variables, not only constraints~\eqref{eq:routing-proj-cuts} in $(\mathsf{BPFM\text{-}z})$, \eqref{eq:pricing1-proj-valuefunction} in $(\mathsf{BPMD\text{-}z})$, and \eqref{eq:pricing2-proj-valuefunction} in $(\mathsf{BPMD_d\text{-}z})$ are exponential in number, but also constraints~\eqref{eq:nogood-routing} and \eqref{eq:pricing2-proj-gamma}, respectively.
+The separation of cover inequalities introduced in Section~\ref{sec:valid_inequalities} also requires solving an \NP-hard problem.

 We thus propose a separation procedure for these constraints, which we describe in the following referring to the problem with fixed margins, without loss of generality.
 We note that all constraints are separated on integer solutions only, in order to speed up the solution process.